 1. Introduction

 Checkmk allows you to comprehensively monitor MySQL and Galera clusters for MySQL.
-You can find a complete list of monitoring options in our Catalog of Check Plug-ins.
+You can find a complete list of monitoring options in our Catalog of check plug-ins.
 Among other things, Checkmk can monitor the following:

 In order to be able to monitor the databases, besides the Checkmk agent you only need the agent plug-in on the database server.
 Additional software is neither required on the Checkmk, nor on the database server.